FortiGuard Labs Threat Research Report

 NirSoft is a website that offers easy access to System Administration tools, including a sub-set of tools focused on Password Recovery in different forms (e.g. Browsers, Mail Clients, Remote Access Clients, Wireless Networks, Routers, etc.).
 Such tools are often tagged as PUA by Anti-Virus (AV) vendors.
 Another popular website with similar tool sets is Security Xploded.

-In the case of the NirSoft website, at the time of this blog post there are a total of 28 tools that are related to the “Password Recovery Utilities” category.
+In the case of the NirSoft website, as of 2018, there are a total of 28 tools that are related to the “Password Recovery Utilities” category.

 For people not familiar with these tools, the following is a description of one of them, called “Network Password Recovery.”
 The tool’s official description contains the following text: